agenteo/agenteo.github.com/source/_posts/2016-11-01-parallelising-ios-ui-tests.md

 ## Conclusion

-Before this I was thinking vitalizing OSX was hard and illegal but it turned out to be legal, very simple and a great way to distribute iOS UI tests.
+Before this I was thinking virtualizing OSX was hard and illegal but it turned out to be legal, very simple and a great way to distribute iOS UI tests.

 ## Credits